 - Sync playback on media time—All videos start playing at a specified time offset.
 This option is suitable if you have multiple sensors all recording simultaneously and you don’t have KLV (Key-Length-Value data encoding) absolute time recorded in your stream.
 You can use this method to synchronize playback.

-- Sync playback on absolute time—All videos start playing at a given Unix time stamp recorded in the metadata stream.
+- Sync playback on metadata time—All videos start playing at a given Unix time stamp recorded in the metadata stream.

 The Manage group provides tools for managing videos, frame images, and associated information.
 It contains two tools, Configure Workspace and Video Feeds.